quicbit-js/qb-standard/doc/styles-changed-or-removed.md

 So cell_phone was added...

 Did you notice that Fimblebuck changed spelling too?
-If changing that line was dangerous to our system, we just missed it because we are accustomed to ignoring the comma change.
-Managing a project with dozens of changes would easily miss this.
-If we had used dangling commas, we would have noticed the two-line change.
+If changing that line was dangerous to our system, we could easily have overlooked it in a review.
+If we had used dangling commas, the spelling change would have been much more obvious.

-So we leave use of dangling commas as an author judgement call and suggest that if you see them in someone else's code, to **not** do the favor "cleaning them all up".
-They may be intentional.
+So we leave use of dangling commas a author judgement call and suggest that if you see them in someone else's file, to **not** help "clean them up".
+They might be intentional.

 ### Commas should have a space after them.